karnxx/anydice/README.md

 i made this project as my dnd dices wud get lost alot, and it couldnt roll some numbers, and using traditional rng online is distracting.

+# WORKING
+- so with the button you can set the max digit to roll. then u can shake the dice and actually roll it(mpu6050) to produce a final number on the oled, which is a random number between 0 and tht max digit.

 # PCB
 - custom pcb via kicad, files [here](https://github.com/karnxx/anydice/tree/main/pcb)